England

 Mischief in downtown outside of the Horse Guards Parade in downtown London.

-But YOLO (or whatever the kids say these days) — when you’re in London, go big or go home.
-It’s the economic and cultural centre of the world; a crossroads between the West and everywhere else.
-There are very few places you can hear more than a dozen languages in the time it takes to walk a city block, and as the late great 18th century writer Samuel Johnson once said, “When a man is tired of London he is tired of life.”
+But when you’re in London, go big or go home.
+It’s an economic and cultural centre of the world; a crossroads between the West and everywhere else.
+There are few places you can hear more than a dozen languages in the time it takes to walk a city block, and as the late great 18th century writer Samuel Johnson once said, “When a man is tired of London he is tired of life.”
+True enough, London is the U.K.’s answer to New York City.
+The downtown never sleeps and its sidewalks are teeming with unbearably fashionable people who all seem to be going somewhere important.
+The rumble is constant and the city is always hungry.

-Day One: A bull in a china shop
+Day One: A bull in a China shop

 Admiralty Arch, Trafalgar Square, London